ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregationJobResp;
 ~~~

-where `prepare_resps` are the outbound prep steps computed in the previous step.
+where `prepare_resps` are the outbound `PrepareResp` messages for each report
+computed in the previous step.
+The order MUST match
-The order MUST match `AggregationJobInitReq.prepare_inits`.
-The media type for
+`AggregationJobInitReq.prepare_inits`.
+The media type for `AggregationJobResp`
-`AggregationJobResp` is "application/dap-aggregation-job-resp".
+is "application/dap-aggregation-job-resp".

 Changing an aggregation job's parameters is illegal.
 If the Helper receives
 further PUT requests to the aggregation job with a different